A Brief History of the Wilson Pro Staff

 Federer won his first Grand Slam title in 2003 at Wimbledon using the Pro Staff Tour 90, the fifth version of the Hyper Pro Staff.

 Over the years, the nCode series emerged, followed by the (K) factor technology.
-Basal became the new racquet material and helped reduce the amount of vibration felt at impact.
+Basalt became the new racquet material and helped reduce the amount of vibration felt at impact.
 This BLX technology became known as “Amplifeel technology.”

 Spin Effect technology soon followed and featured fewer cross strings than main strings, allowing for natural spin increase.